 Installing GOAD on PROXMOX Part 2: Provisioning

-In this part of the tutorial, we’ll create the Provisioning CT which will manage the GOAD lab deployment using Ansible.
+In this part of the tutorial, we will create the Provisioning CT server that will manage the deployment of the GOAD lab using Ansible.

 Go to your local storage on your Proxmox